NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

         src="/blog/web-frontend-performance/waterfall-diagram/layout-thrashing.svg"
     />
     <figcaption>
        <a href="#layout-thrashing">Layout thrashing:</a> In this example, the click event handler writes to the DOM and then reads the state of the DOM repeatedly in a loop.
-Each DOM-write invalidates the current layout calculations, and each subsequent DOM-read requires the browser to recalculate layout to read the correct current state of the DOM.
-The result is that it takes the browser 1.2 seconds to process the click event handler.
-During this time the browser is not responsive to user events.
+Each DOM-write invalidates the current layout calculations, so each subsequent DOM-read requires the browser to recalculate layout to read the correct current state of the DOM.
+The result is that it takes the browser 1.2 seconds to process the click event handler, leaving it unresponsive to user events during this time.
     </figcaption>
 </figure>